shubhamp98/shubhamp98/README.md

 I am a developer who is passionate about stuff like Android and Web application development.
 Few tech that I enjoy working in are Kotlin, PHP, Firebase, MongoDB and Wordpress.
 I spend a large amount of my free time exploring the latest technology advancements in the software development and various applications development world...specially in Ethical hacking (Penetration Testing) to learn something new.

-- 👨🏽‍💻 Currently working, learning and growing my skillset in Android application development.
+- 👨🏽‍💻 Currently working, learning and growing my skill set in Android application development.
 - 🤝 Open for collaborations in Android (Kotlin) and Web Application development.
 - 🌐 Visit my ***[porfolio website](https://shubhamp98.github.io/)*** for complete background and contact.
 - 👨 Know more about me at [Sourcerer](https://shubhamp98.github.io/)